Skip to Main Content

 Liquidity is the ease with which something can be converted into cash.
 Shares of stock are often quite liquid since they can easily be sold for cash whenever the market is open.
 But trading options isn’t as simple as selling shares at a given market price.

-Options traders are at the mercy of the bid-ask spread, the difference between what sellers are asking for an asset and what buyers are willing to pay (bid).
+Options traders are at the mercy of the bid-ask spread, which is the difference between what sellers are asking for an asset and what buyers are willing to pay (bid).
 If there is a big difference between those two prices, you have an illiquid option.
-That means you might have trouble finding a buyer for your option when needed, which can be a problem, given the sometimes rapid price swings with options.
+That means you might have trouble finding a buyer for your option when needed, which can be a problem given the sometimes rapid price swings with options.

 6. Failing to understand technical indicators